 After leaving Toyota, Ken had a successful consulting practice bringing all that he knew about lean thinking and practice to diverse industries, before taking several leadership positions internally at several California-based healthcare systems.

 Before this interview, Ken and I hadn’t talked in a few years, but when we got together it was like no time had passed.
 Ken and I first met when we were both leading Lean Promotion Offices for different regions within Sutter Healthcare System in California and were responsible for leading the lean transformation efforts across the system.

 I was always impressed with Ken’s depth of knowledge, his kindness, and his genuine caring about everyone he worked with.
 This attitude comes through in his writing and storytelling in Lean Leadership on a Napkin.

 Ken was also a guest on my friend Mark Graban’s Lean Blog podcast where he talks about his book in detail – which you can listen to here.

-And fun fact, Ken worked at the University of Toyota with Matthew May, an author who is on my 10 Top Books about Culture, Change, and Strategy and who will be appearing in an upcoming author interview about his new book What a Unicorn Knows.
+And fun fact, Ken worked at the University of Toyota with Matthew May, an author who is on my 10 Top Books about Culture, Change, and Strategy and who I also interviewed in his own author interview about his new book What a Unicorn Knows.

 Author Interview with Ken Pilone and Katie Anderson: Lean Leadership on a Napkin